Mefitis

-Face of the goddess Mefitis, bronze fragment stored in the Museo Archeologico Nazionale della Basilicata (National Archaeological Museum of Basilicata), Potenza.

-In Roman mythology, Mefitis (or Mephitis; Mefite in Italian) was an Italic goddess.
-In Roman literature, she is often associated with the poisonous gases emitted from the ground in swamps and volcanic vapors.
-Consequently, she is sometimes cast as the goddess of intoxication, though modern scholarship generally associates her with medicinal, agricultural, or mediatory roles instead.

-Overview
+In Roman mythology, Mefitis (or Mephitis; Mefite in Italian) was a goddess of Italic origins primarily worshipped by the Samnites and Osci in southern Italy.
+Mefitis was associated with water— particularly foul-smelling or sulfurous water— and noxious fumes.
+Her main temple was situated near Lake Ampsanctus, which was described as deadly by Cicero and Pliny.
+The temple itself was reported to contain poisonous gas that killed anyone who entered, and Virgil described it as an entrance to the underworld.

+Though Mefitis is sometimes cast as the goddess of intoxication, modern scholarship generally disagrees with this assertion.
+Modern scholars have proposed that Mefitis served a medicinal role due to her association with sulfur, which Romans considered purifying; an agricultural role due to her epithet Aravinna, from arva ("soil"); or a mediatory role, with her sacred sites believed to serve as links between the heavens and the underworld.

+Functions

-Mefitis was a Samnite and Oscan goddess worshipped from the 7th-century BCE to the 2nd-century CE whose cult was primarily concentrated in the southwest of Central Italy.
+Mefitis was a Samnite and Oscan goddess worshipped from the 7th-century BCE to the 2nd-century CE whose cult was primarily concentrated in the southwest of central Italy.
 In ancient literature, she is often associated with the foul-smelling gases of the earth.
+It is theorized that Mefitis was originally a goddess of underground sources, such as natural springs—the fact that many of these springs were sulfurous led to her association with noxious gases.
 For instance, the 5th-century author Servius the Grammarian claims that any "foul scent is thought to properly belong to Mefitis," who he claims was "born from sulfur water."

 Despite the plethora of ancient literary accounts documenting her supposed association with noxious fumes and geologic activity, the archaeological evidence from her sanctuaries does not necessarily support her supposed status as goddess of intoxication.
 The archaeologist Adriano La Regina notes that sulfurous water, though present in her sanctuary at Ampsanctus, is absent from the sanctuaries at Saepinum and Rossano.
-Battiloro suggests that Mefitis was likely conceptualized as a more benevolent deity, arguing that her epithet Aravinna—which may connect to Latin arva ("soil")—implies a link with crops, and therefore may indicate that Mefitis served to protect agriculture in some capacity.